jon24342/Sdotpy/README.md

    * !test = test if online, the receive type and version

-   * !debug (str)= toggles sending messages back to the user for commands that don't need to send somthing back (dissabled by default)
+   * !debug (str)= toggles sending messages back to the atacker for commands that don't need to send somthing back (dissabled by default)

-   * !group (str)= adds the selected user to a group making it easier to send commands to 2+ people but not all(also can prevent ratelimiting)
+   * !group (str)= adds the selected user's machine to a group list making it easier to send commands to 2+ people but not all(also can prevent ratelimiting)

    * !listgroup = lists all the groups the user is assigned to